PageBot/PageBot/README.md

    * Text to fit a box and elastic box to fit text
    * Tabular setting
    * Text Flow from one element to another.
-   * Variable Font UI access and instance creation, as the whole "fonttools" Python library is available.
+   * Variable Font UI access and instance creation based on fontTools
-   * Access to all font metrics.
+   * Access to font metrics.
    * Outline Font access modification.
    * Space, groups and kerning access and modifcation.
    * OT layout and feature access and modification.